Undergraduate Pre-Communication Students FAQs

 I’m finishing my pre-major comm classes this quarter, and I need to register for next quarter.
 GOLD will not let me enroll in upper division comm classes because I am not yet a declared communication major.
 What do I do?
 Will I be able to get into upper division comm courses for next quarter?

-A: You cannot enroll in upper division communication classes unless you are a fully-declared communication major (except during Summer Session).
+You cannot enroll in upper division communication classes (except during Summer Session) until you are a fully-declared communication major, and your major status in GOLD says COMM.
 You cannot be a full major until your grades in the pre-major courses are completed and you achieve at least a 3.0 GPA.
-So, during your last pre-major class, you will not be able to enroll in any upper division classes for the next quarter during your first pass.
+So, during your last pre-major class, you will not be able to enroll in any upper division classes for the next quarter at the beginning of your first pass.

-Depending on the quarter, you might be able to enroll in upper division classes during pass 2 or pass 3, if your major status gets processed in time and if there is space.
-If all classes are full, then you’ll need to add your name to the online waitlist(s) before the quarter starts and then attend lecture on the first day.
+Change of major forms are processed several weeks after grades are released for your final pre-comm course.
+Depending on the quarter, you might be able to enroll in upper division Comm classes at the end of pass 1 or during pass 2 or pass 3, if your major status gets processed in time and if there is space.
+If all classes are full, then you’ll need to add yourself to the GOLD waitlist(s) before the quarter starts and then attend lecture on the first day.
 Be sure to read the Comm Dept Waitlist Policy and FAQ carefully, so that you know how it works.
 Do NOT email professors to try to get them to hold spaces for you.
 You are one of a multitude of new comm majors all trying to get into upper division classes—please use the waitlist system.
-Just in case you are NOT able to get into any upper division comm classes, please be sure to enroll in at least 12 units of non UD Comm courses to ensure full time student standing (and so that you're able to add your name to any waitlists).
+Just in case you are NOT able to get into any upper division comm classes, please be sure to enroll in at least 12 units of non-UD Comm courses to ensure full time student standing (and so that you're able to add your name to any waitlists).

 If you receive a grade of solid C or higher, then you may not repeat the course.
 In most cases, professors will not lower your grade to a C- to allow you the opportunity to retake.
 Grades must be a legitimate reflection of your performance, so professors are required to give you the grade you earned.
 In rare cases, such as if you were on the C/C- borderline in the first place or if extra credit is what boosted you to a C, the professor could legitimately lower your grade.
 But this is an unusual circumstance.